lwojcik/blizzapi/CONTRIBUTING.md

 ### Development

-BlizzAPI is written in TypeScript and compiled to ES5 with `tsc` command.
+BlizzAPI is written in TypeScript and compiles to ES5 with `tsc` command.
 To run the project in development mode, use `npm run dev` or `tsc -w`.

 Full project build, including linting and testing, can be triggered with `npm run build`.
-To trigger a build without testing and linting use `tsc`.
+To trigger a build without linting and testing use `tsc`.

 Type definitions are storted in `types.ts` file.
-Storing them in a separate file allows for reusing them in multiple places and triggering errors
+Storing them in a separate file allows for reusing them in multiple places.

 ### Code conventions / linting

 BlizzAPI uses [Airbnb style guide](https://github.com/airbnb/javascript) as a base for linting.
-Project code is written in TypeScript and transpiled to ES5.

 Internal project code is intended to follow basic principles of functional programming.
-Non-functional constructs, such as `BlizzAPI` class are sometimes used for user interface.
+Non-functional constructs, such as `BlizzAPI` class, are occasionally used for user interface.

 Linting is a part of build process.
 Unresolved lint errors fail the build.
 However, in justified situations it's acceptable to [supress lint errors with TSLint comment flags](https://palantir.github.io/tslint/usage/rule-flags/).

 ### Testing